alanchoi00/mtrn4231-klotski-solver/README.md

 photo of the grid colour image

 ### End Effector
-The custom end effector is parrallel gripper driven by a single servo motor.
-It consits of primarily laser-cut acrylic sheet and plywood, with a few
+The custom end effector is parallel gripper driven by a single servo motor.
+It consits of primarily laser-cut acrylic sheet and plywood.
+Its design is both simple and functional.

 ### Visualisation